Breast Tenderness After Your Period?

 - Hormone treatments

 If breast pain occurs after taking a new drug, a doctor should be consulted.
-If their doctor informs them that it is safe to stop taking drugs, they should never stop taking them.Smoking
+Though do not stop taking a new drug without consulting your doctor and getting approval that it is safe to stop.Smoking

 Depending on where the injury occurs, one or both breasts may experience pain.
 When the breast sustains a blow, it may experience sudden and intense pain or pain that gradually gets worse over time.
 The breast may also develop a bruise.
 The injury is painful regardless of whether the breast is bruised.